 Are your customers using Facebook?

 With an estimated 2.9 billion users worldwide, chances are it's very likely.
-This makes it important to have a customer service presence so you can support people who are interested in your brand.
+So it’s important to have a customer service presence to support people who are interested in your brand.

-In this guide, let's walk through the pros and cons of using Facebook Messenger.
-Then, we'll highlight some best practices your team should consider when using Facebook for customer service.
+In this guide, let's walk through the pros and cons of using Facebook Messenger in a service setting.
+Then, we'll highlight some best practices your team should consider when using Messenger for customer service.

 Facebook Messenger is a real-time messaging app built into the largest social media platform in the world.
 It's fast, mobile, and has some great features for managing conversations.

-While these are all valuable benefits for your business, there are some limitations to Facebook Messenger that you should be aware of.
+While these are all valuable benefits for your business, there are some cons to Facebook Messenger that you should be aware of.

 Not everyone uses Facebook.